CuratorialVoice/CuratorialVoice.github.io/README.md

 ### Events

-Our first event - 'Defining Curatorial Voice' - takes place 26-27 February 2019 (see the [event page](https://curatorialvoice.github.io/defining) for further details).
+Our first event - 'Defining Curatorial Voice' - took place 26-27 February 2019 (see the [event page](https://curatorialvoice.github.io/defining) for further details).
 The second event will take place in June 2019.

 ### Funding